12 min read

 Beliefs

 “Any organization, in order to survive and achieve success, must have a sound set of beliefs on which it premises all its policies and actions.
 I believe the most important single factor in corporate success is faithful adherence to those beliefs.
-Finally, the organization must be prepared to change everything about itself except those beliefs” - Thomas Watson, Jr.
+Finally, the organization must be prepared to change everything about itself except those beliefs”

 The next alignment tool are core company beliefs.